reddit/baseplate.py/docs/cli/serve.rst

    :py:class:`~baseplate.metrics.Gauge` with the current number of in-flight requests being processed concurrently.

+``monitoring.connection_pool``
+   Enabled if ``true``, disabled if ``false``.
+Defaults to disabled.

+   This will track the usage of connection pools for various clients in the application.
+The metrics generated will depend on which clients are used.

 ``monitoring.gc.stats``
    Enabled if ``true``, disabled if ``false``.
 Defaults to enabled.